giuliavigano/giuliavigano/README.md

   ✔️​ I’m currently working on

+  ​- My IRC (Internet Relay chat) Server in C++.
+A great project for understanding nexwork and system administration.
+  This is a group project that i've done with [ .... ], you can check it out here [Ft_irc](https://github.com/giuliavigano/Irc)

+   ✅​ I recently built

    - Some cool projects in C++, check them out here [CPP](https://github.com/giuliavigano/Cplus).
-Trying to master Object-oriented programming (OOP) 😎​
+Trying to master Object-oriented programming (OOP) 😎

-   ✅​ I recently built

    - A team project with (...), you can check it out here [CUB3D](https://github.com/giuliavigano/CUB3D).
 It's a 3D game based on a 2D map , implemented using the Raycasting technique 🕹️​.
 Exactely like [Wolfenstein 3D](https://wolfenstein.fandom.com/wiki/Wolfenstein_3D)

 👩🏽‍🏫​ I’m currently learning: